learn-co-curriculum/rails-generators-readme/README.md

 # Model Generators

 This is a generator type that I use regularly, it does a great job of creating the core code needed to create a model and associated database table, without adding a lot of bloat to the application.
-Let's add a new model to the app called `Author`, we can use the model generator with the following CLI command:
+Let's add a new model to the app called `Author` with columns `name` and `genre`, we can use the model generator with the following CLI command:

 ```
 rails g model Author name:string genre:string bio:text